stefan-b-jakobsson/x16-upgrade/README.md

 installed.
 - This warning is displayed if bootloader v2 is installed and if the current SMC version is 45.1.0.
-If the board was originally delivered with that firmware version, is is almost certain that you have the bad bootloader.
+If the board was originally delivered with that firmware version, it is almost certain that you have the bad bootloader.

 Bootloader...
 WARN <br>
 &nbsp;&nbsp;Bad v2, confirmed
-- This warning is displayed if the upgrade program can confirm definately that the bad bootloader v2 is installed.
+- This warning is displayed if the upgrade program can confirm definitely that the bad bootloader v2 is installed.
 - This is possible to check if the current firmware version is 47.2.3 or newer.